First Labour Government of New Zealand: Constitutional

-Formation
+1935 election and government formation

 The immediate context of the 1935 election was the Great Depression which had started in 1929 and affected New Zealand as badly as most other Western countries.
 Following the 1931 election the Reform and United (also known as Liberal) parties had formed a coalition to deal with it.
 The Labour Party formed the opposition, arguing that the only way out of the depression was socialism.
 The coalition government instead supported the economic orthodoxy which was that a balanced budget was of paramount importance and that state spending had to be cut to offset the decline in taxation revenue.
 They also believed that to provide the unemployed with money without making them work was morally wrong, and so put thousands of unemployed to work on often-pointless 'relief work'.
 Labour argued that the government needed to increase spending and create real jobs.

 By 1935 – after the election had been delayed a year because of the depression – many voters who would not otherwise have trusted Labour were disillusioned with the economic orthodoxy and prepared to try something new.
 Labour was helped by a change of leadership in 1933, after leader Harry Holland died and was replaced by Michael Joseph Savage, who did not seem to be a frightening communist but rather a kindly uncle figure.
 Labour achieved an overwhelming victory, taking 53 out of 80 seats.
-A further two were won by the Māori Ratana movement, which formed an alliance with Labour.
+A further two were won by the Māori Rātana movement, which formed an alliance with Labour.
 Despite the size of its victory, Labour won only 46.1% of the popular vote; the government vote was split between Reform and United, and both parties lost votes on the right to the Democrats and the Country Party.

-Carl Berendsen, the head of the Prime Minister's Department later said that the first cabinet consisted of a trio of able men (Savage, Fraser and Nash), a witty and worthy toiler (Semple) and a gaggle of non-entities.
+Carl Berendsen, the head of the Prime Minister's Department later said that the first cabinet consisted of "a trio of able men" (Savage, Fraser and Nash), "a witty and worthy toiler" (Semple) "and a gaggle of non-entities".
 Six of the ministers were born in New Zealand, five in Australia, and one each in England and Scotland.
 More than half of Labour's caucus were new to Parliament.
 Berendsen wrote that Nash was a poor administrator and organiser, he: